 - Devote a reasonable amount of time to business

-- Contribute cash to purchase the business assets
+- Contribute cash to purchase the business or real estate assets

-Let’s take the example of John and Jane are married.
-John sells a rental property and as a result has a taxable capital gain of $150,000.
+Let’s take the example of John and Jane, a married couple.
+John sells a rental property and, as a result has a capital gain of $150,000.
 John’s tax rate is 40% and Jane’s tax rate is 30%.

-If John makes Jane a partner in his real estate business, then he can transfer part of the capital gain to Jane.
-Instead of John claiming the $150,000 by himself it can now be split 50/50.
-Now both John and Jane would have taxable income of $75,000.
-By doing this John and Jane will be taxed at a lower marginal tax rate of 32.98%.
-John and Jane would have to pay $24,735 and a total of $26,250.
+If John makes Jane his real estate business partner, then he can transfer part of the capital gain to Jane.
+Instead of John claiming the $150,000 all to himself, the gain can now be split 50/50.
+By doing this, John will pay $15,000 of taxes on his share of the gain and Jane will pay $11,250 on her share, for a total of $26,250.
 This results in a tax savings of $3,750.

-A limited partnership is a legal entity where the investors own units representing their ownership interest in the partnership.
-The money from investors is pooled together so that the partnership has the funds to acquire a real estate investment.
+A limited partnership is a separate legal entity where investors own units representing their ownership interest in the partnership.
+Money from investors is pooled together so that the partnership has funds to acquire a real estate investment.

-Usually the limited partners do not know each other and do not take part in the management of the real estate.
+Usually, limited partners do not know each other or take part in the management of the real estate.
 The day to day activities of the properties is left up to a general partner.
-Theses activities include:
+These activities include:

 - Collecting rent

 For individuals looking for a hassle free real estate investment, a limited partnership is definitely a great choice.